Work For Peace

 Putting On A Pow Wow is a short documentary by filmmaker Keeley Gould (USA) that highlights the cultural and spiritual significance of powwows in Indian American life.

-A powwow is much more than a gathering—it’s a living expression of identity, resilience, and community.
+Much more than a gathering, a powwow is a living expression of identity, resilience, and community.
 By bringing together members from hundreds of tribes, these events serve as a powerful space for preserving traditions through dance, music, regalia, and ceremony.
 They also act as a form of cultural continuity in the face of historical and ongoing challenges such as displacement, assimilation policies, and land rights struggles.

 What makes the film especially impactful is how it frames the powwow not just as a celebration, but as a reclamation of Indigenous rites and spirituality.
 It underscores how culture can be an act of resistance—something that endures and evolves despite centuries of pressure.